 At the other end of the bike is the bag I had on my top tube by my handlebars.

-There’s plenty of room in this bag for a powerbank plus other items, and you can operate your phone through the waterproof screen.
+This bag has plenty of room for a power bank plus other items, and you can operate your phone through the waterproof screen.

 Again, this was another great purchase I made on Amazon.